TiVo/activity/WhitePaper.md

 Activities must be coded to be explicitly aware of the fact that they cannot assume complete control of their execution environment, and so must perform work in incremental steps which can be interleaved.
 In other words, whereas a true thread runs a single function to completion, an activity spans many function calls, each of which must operate for a short enough time interval that no activity which has a function scheduled to be called on it is made to wait too long.
 On a multithread-capable system, the individual short-lived activity function calls are scheduled on multiple system threads concurrently, allowing for concurrent execution and faster performace, but these functions, by their nature of having been coded to adhere to the activity API, can also be scheduled sequentially on a multithread-incapable system.

-Activities are well suited to event-driven programming methodologies, where the asynchornous delivery of an event (such as a network packet, user input, or a timer) causes a small amount of work to be done to process the event, at which time control can be returned to the activity system, possibly with follow-on work scheduled for a subequent callback.
+Activities are well suited to event-driven programming methodologies, where the asynchronous delivery of an event (such as a network packet, user input, or a timer) causes a small amount of work to be done to process the event, at which time control can be returned to the activity system, possibly with follow-on work scheduled for a subequent callback.
 Work of longer duration is more difficult to adapt to the activity model, but can still be adapted if the work can be broken up into discrete chunks.